tomwilkie/cubienetes/README.md

 - Use [Keka](http://www.kekaosx.com/en/) and [Etcher](https://etcher.io/) to decompress / write the image.
 - Use the latest kernel you can - Docker needs it.

-### SSH
+### Manual setup

-For ansible to work, you need to setup password-less ssh:
+For ansible to work, I setup password-less ssh:

 ```
 mkdir .ssh